wpgreenway/wpgreenway.github.com/_posts/tutorials/2012-03-25-grails-db-migration-tutorial.md

 ---
 layout: post
-category : grails
+category : tutorials
-tags : [tutorial, database, migration]
+tags : [grails, tutorial, database, migration]
 ---

 I've used Grails for a few projects recently, and, while I've enjoyed the framework as a whole, there have been two major pain points coming from my experiences with Spring MVC and rails.
 These are: